bk1021/PRM_pathplanning/README.md

 ## Functions
 1. Plan a collision-free path by RPM in an simulated environment with triangular obstacles
 2. Post process the path by iterations of path shortcutting
-3. Visualize RPM path planning.
+3. Visualize RPM path planning

 ## Command Line Usage